Patteerrik/Garden_Grill/README.md

 ![Alt text](main/static/images/Welcome_logged_in_admin_readme.png)

 ## Menu
-* The menu page displays a list where users can easily view detailed information about what the restaurant offers for lunch, dinner, dessert, and drinks.
-The menu is scrollable, allowing users to browse through all offerings seamlessly.
+* The menu page shows a list where users can easily see detailed information about what the restaurant offers for lunch, dinner, dessert, and drinks.
+The menu can be scrolled, letting users smoothly browse through all the options.

 ![Alt text](main/static/images/Menu_readme.png)